Mayo Schmidt new Nutrien president | The Western Producer

 Most people in the agriculture sector remember Schmidt for his role as president and CEO of Viterra Inc. and Saskatchewan Wheat Pool.

 When Schmidt took over the reins at Sask.
-Pool in 2000, the company was drowning in $1 billion of total debt following a three-year, $799 million expansion and construction program by his predecessor.
+Pool in 2000, it was drowning in $1 billion of debt following a three-year, $799 million expansion and construction program undertaken by his predecessor.

 By Jan.
 31, 2003, the pool was officially in default on its loans following two years of drought-reduced revenues.